MushroomObserver/developer-startup/VSCODE_WITH_VAGRANT.md

 # Running Rubocop in VS Code #

-The Ruby-Rubocop extension can auto-correct and format code on save, and highlight suggested Rubocop changes.
+The [Ruby-Rubocop-revived](https://marketplace.visualstudio.com/items?itemName=LoranKloeze.ruby-rubocop-revived) extension can auto-correct and format code on save, and highlight suggested Rubocop changes.
+(Note the original Ruby-Rubocop extension seems not to be maintained.)

-## Install the VSCode Ruby-Rubocop extension ##
+## Install the VSCode Ruby-Rubocop-revived extension ##

 In VSCode
 - Click the extensions icon (on the LH side)
-- Install Ruby-Rubocop (and any other relevant extensions)
+- Install Ruby-Rubocop-revived (and any other relevant extensions)
-- For Ruby-Rubocop (and other relevant extensions) click “Install in SSH: <host>”
+- For Ruby-Rubocop-revived (and other relevant extensions) click “Install in SSH: <host>”

-## Ruby-Rubocop Settings ##
+## Ruby-Rubocop-revived Settings ##

 This tells Rubocop to run the version we're using in the `Gemfile`, and MO's Rubocop config in `.rubocop.yml`.